JimStockwell/JimStockwell.github.io/_posts/2020-12-17-Java-11-Subtyping.md

 ## Methods

-Roughly, methods are always inherited from a class if not hidden or overridden, and always inherited from a superinterface if not static and not overridden.
+Roughly, methods are always inherited from a class if not hidden or overridden, and always inherited from a superinterface if not static or not overridden.

-To override or hide, the overriding or hiding method must have the same parameters, a same or broader access class, a same or narrower set of "throws", and a same or subtyped return value.
+To override or hide, the overriding or hiding method must have the same parameters, a same or broader access class, a same or narrower set of "throws", a same or subtyped return value, and a same staticness.

 Non-static methods override.
 Static methods hide static methods of superclasses.
 If a static method tries to hide a static method of an interface, it isn't really hiding it,